allenai/ms2/README.md

-### Repository for SciMON Code
+### Repository for MS^2 Code

-SciMON is a dataset containing medical systematic reviews, their constituent studies, and a large amount of related markup.
+MS^2 is a dataset containing medical systematic reviews, their constituent studies, and a large amount of related markup.
 This repository contains code for attempting to produce summaries from this data.

 All commands are assumed to be run in the same terminal session, so variables such as `PYTHONPATH` are assumed to be carried between components.